lamir-workshop/lamir_hackathon/docs/ch2_wandb/collab.md

-# Collab and Python Lightening
+# Colab and Python Lightning

-We will use Google Colab and PyTorch Lightening given their
+We will use Google Colab and PyTorch Lightning.

 ## **1. Google Colab**
 Google Colab is a free cloud-based platform that lets you write and execute Python code in a Jupyter Notebook environment.
 It's perfect for collaborative coding, and you get access to free GPUs and TPUs for training models.